A letter...

 How We Work

-BIYÓ is built slowly and deliberately.
+BIYÓ is built slowly.

 Who BIYÓ Is For